connormill/MikrotikScanner/replit.md

 **Current State**
 - No authentication system implemented
 - Single-user application assumed
-- Mikrotik credentials stored in settings (username/password)
+- MikroTik credentials stored in settings (username/password)
-- Tailscale auth key via environment variable

 **Security Considerations**
 - Credentials stored in plaintext (should be encrypted for production)
-- SSH tunnel credentials, Mikrotik passwords stored in database
+- MikroTik passwords stored in database
 - No session management or user access control
-- Mikrotik API connections use basic authentication
+- MikroTik API connections use basic authentication
-- Environment variables for sensitive configuration (Tailscale auth key)
+- Environment variables for sensitive configuration

 ### External Dependencies